-Swim Check Easy-Guide: ⇒ Jump feet-first into deep water
+Swim Check Easy-Guide:

-- Jump reet-mst mto deep water
+- ⇒ Jump feet-first into deep water (over head-height)

-(over head-height)

-- \Rightarrow 100 Yards without stopping
+- ⇒ 100 Yards without stopping

 - 75 yards "power-stroke" (include a sharp turn)

 - 25 yards resting backstroke

 - ⇒ Rest by floating

-Provisional Scouts
+Provisional Scouts & Adventure Troop

 Scouts are welcome to attend camp without their troop!
 Perhaps a scout is unable to attend the same week as the rest of their troop or wishes to attend for a second week.